 The flexibility and ease of use of a smart hybrid cloud solution can reduce the need for user training and steep learning curves.
 End users should be able to interface with applications as they always have, and bursting should be automated and transparent.
 The best hybrid cloud solutions minimize disruption to existing applications and worklows.

 Modern workload management tools can help make migration to the cloud seamless, enabling users to access cloud resources as if they are on-premise.
 For administrators, hybrid cloud software like Navops Launch enables them to bring their own images (BYOI) in the form of virtual machines or containers, and choose cloud providers with out-of-the box adapters.

 New applications and technologies are being added to public clouds every day.
 Leading cloud providers all offer high-performance instances, the latest GPUs, and high-performance storage and networking.
-Some providers also offer bare-metal servers and parallel file systems to high-performance workloads with high storage bandwidth requirements.
+Some providers also offer bare-metal servers (or dedicated servers, which are the same thing under a different name).
+These are the most powerful infrastructure hosting option.
+Some providers may also offer parallel file systems to high-performance workloads with high storage bandwidth requirements.